 4. Hanada, K., Furuya, K., Yamamoto, N., Nejishima, H., Ichikawa, K., Nakamura, T., … & Oguro, N. (2003).
 Bone anabolic effects of S-40503, a novel nonsteroidal selective androgen receptor modulator (SARM), in rat models of osteoporosis.
 Biological and Pharmaceutical Bulletin, 26(11), 1563-1569.

 5. Appuchu, M. B. (2016).
-To study impact of dietary and lifestyle intervention (counselling) on physical fitness levels of adults enrolled in selected gyms in Manipal (Doctoral dissertation, Manipal University).
+To study the impact of dietary and lifestyle intervention (counselling) on physical fitness levels of adults enrolled in selected gyms in Manipal (Doctoral dissertation, Manipal University).

 6. Urhausen, A., Torsten, A., & Wilfried, K. (2003).
-Reversibility of the effects on blood cells, lipids, liver function and hormones in former anabolic–androgenic steroid abusers.
+Reversibility of the effects on blood cells, lipids, liver function, and hormones in former anabolic–androgenic steroid abusers.
 The Journal of steroid biochemistry and molecular biology, 84(2-3), 369-375.

 7. Collins, R. (2005).
 Changing the game: the congressional response to sports doping via the anabolic steroid control act.
 New Eng.
 L. Rev., 40, 753.